encode/django-rest-framework/docs/tutorial/5-relationships-and-hyperlinked-apis.md

 * Relationships use `HyperlinkedRelatedField`, instead of `PrimaryKeyRelatedField`.

 We can easily re-write our existing serializers to use hyperlinking.
+In your `snippets/serializers.py` add:

     class SnippetSerializer(serializers.HyperlinkedModelSerializer):
         owner = serializers.Field(source='owner.username')